History of Taormina: Gay heyday

+Wilhelm von Gloeden (1856-1931), Two boys standing nude, side by side, on a beach.
+Catalogue number: 0493A.
+Cm 18x24.

 In 1905, the English artist Robert Hawthorn Kitson, heir to Kitson and Company but driven from Britain by homophobia, built a house in Taormina.
 He commissioned Frank Brangwyn to design murals and furniture for the Casa Cuseni.
 Alfred East also contributed.
 In 1907, the English architect C. R. Ashbee, a prime mover of the Arts and Crafts movement, came to Taormina on commission from an old client.
 Colonel Shaw-Hellier set him the task of designing the Villa San Giorgio, Biographer Fiona MacCarthy judges it "the most impressive of Ashbee's remaining buildings"; it is run as the Hotel Ashbee.
 In 1911 Alexander Hood, 5th Duke of Bronté began building a house, La Falconara, on his grandmother's land.
 Alex Hood was, like his father, a discreet courtier, and unlike his father, discreetly homosexual as well.
 With his close friend and frequent guest the writer Robert Hichens (best known for The Green Carnation (1894), a satire of Hichens's friends Wilde and Bosie), Hood helped to further establish Taormina (like Capri) as a "holiday resort for wealthy homosexuals from Northern Europe", as historian Lucy Riall put it.
 One such escapee, Albert Stopford, the art dealer and confidant to royalty, cultivated roses in his Edwardian garden.

 The Polish composer Karol Szymanowski was deeply affected by his time in Taormina before the war.
 Arthur Rubinstein reported the difference in Szymanowski: "Karol had changed; I had already begun to be aware of it before the war when a wealthy friend and admirer of his invited him twice to visit Sicily.
 After his return he raved about Sicily, especially Taormina.
 'There,' he said, 'I saw a few young men bathing who could be models for Antinous.
 I couldn't take my eyes off them.'
 Now he was a confirmed homosexual.
 He told me all this with burning eyes."
 Szymanowski completed the manuscript of a two-volume novel, Efebos, which took homosexuality as its subject. ("Efebos" or ephebos means the Greek term for a male adolescent.)